 Mushroom Corals

 Mushroom Corals are also referred to as Mushroom Anemones, Disc Anemones, False Corals, or corallimorphs.
 They are solitary anemones that are classified in the order Corallimorpharia.
-These corals share some of the same features of both
+These corals share some of the same features of both true anemones and hard corals.
+These corals are found throughout the world, mainly on rocky reefs.

 Mushroom Corals are hardy and make ideal corals for the beginner reef aquarist.
 Mushroom Corals that have long tentacles are aggressive toward other types of corals, so provide these corals with adequate space.
 Different genera and species of Mushroom Corals have different light and water flow requirements.